 FAST Tactical Helmet

-FAST or Future Assault Shell Technology helmets are combat helmets designed specifically for Special operation Forces and tactical law enforcement units.
+A FAST (Future Assault Shell Technology) helmet is a modern ballistic helmet designed specifically for Special operation Forces and tactical law enforcement units.
 These high-quality helmets have a high-cut design on the sides, with an extended backside to protect the back of your head and the rear occipital bone.